Paula Badosa pics and videos

 Biography

 Paula Badosa Gibert (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}Catalan: [ˈpawlə βəˈðozə ʒiˈβɛɾt]) (born 15 November 1997) is a Spanish professional tennis player.
-She has been ranked as high as world No. 2 in singles by the WTA and No. 124 in doubles achieved on 25 April 2022.
-She has won four WTA Tour singles titles, and produced her best performance at a Grand Slam by reaching the quarterfinals of the 2021 French Open.
+She has been ranked as high as No. 2 in singles by the WTA and No. 124 in doubles, achieved on 25 April 2022.
+She has won four WTA Tour singles titles, and produced her best performance at a major by reaching the quarterfinals of the 2021 French Open.
 Later that year, she won the WTA 1000 in Indian Wells, her biggest career title to date.

 As a junior, Badosa was ranked as high as No. 8 in the world and was the 2015 French Open girls' singles champion.
 As a professional, she broke into the top 100 in 2019, after making her second consecutive WTA Tour semifinal at the Karlsruhe Open.
 The next year, she reached the fourth round at the French Open, her furthest round at a major thus far, and emerged into the top 70.
 Badosa made new strides in 2021 after a breakthrough clay swing in which she contested her first WTA 500 semifinal in Charleston and WTA 1000 semifinal in Madrid, as well as a WTA 250 final in Belgrade, where she won her maiden career title.
 By doing so, she entered the top 40, and shortly broke into the top ten following her first WTA 1000 title at Indian Wells and WTA Finals debut later that fall.
 In 2022, Badosa notched her fourth career fourth-round performance at a major at the Australian Open, guaranteeing her top five debut.